- home

 Prep 10minBake 35-40 minMakes 8-10 serves

 If you are looking for a quick, easy, impressive, and not to mention delicious, cake, this is the one.
-Lots of clever shortcuts (like using your food processor to make it) means that this cake will be in the oven in no more than 10 minutes!
+Lots of clever shortcuts (like using your food processor to make it) means that this cake will be in the oven in less than 10 minutes!

 Ingredients